techscapades/arduino_pro_micro_macro_keyboard/README.md

 This transparent acrylic cover will cover the OLED, I used my cutting table to make it but you can use a laser cutter to cut it out as well.
+The thickness of the clear acrylic should be from 1 to 3mm, the thinner it is the better.
 If you do decide to include this, replace the bottom 2 M3x6mm screws holding the cover piece to the PCB cover and replace it with 2x M3x10mm screws
 ![transparent piece on assem](https://user-images.githubusercontent.com/76870663/133743481-73602a66-7da9-410e-b588-e2e9209e35b4.jpg)